New York, New York (PRWEB) April 27, 2014

 Lipitor lawsuits began to mount shortly after a public health alert was issued by the U.S. Food and Drug Administration (FDA) regarding an association between cholesterol-lowering statins like Lipitor and diabetes.
 The February 2012 warning followed the findings of a study published a month earlier in JAMA: Internal Medicine that suggested an increased risk for Type 2 diabetes in post-menopausal women taking Lipitor and similar medications.*

 The FDA action required all cholesterol statin manufacturers to adjust product labeling to note their possible association with the disease.
 However, Plaintiffs in Lipitor-lawsuits allege that the information added to the Lipitor label following the FDA mandate remains insufficient.

 In May 2013, research published by the British Medical Journal lent further evidence to a link between Lipitor and diabetes, when researchers found a 22 percent increased risk for the disease in patients who took the medication atorvastatin, the generic version of Lipitor.**

 Individuals who developed new-onset Type 2 diabetes allegedly stemming from their use of Lipitor may be eligible to seek compensation for out-of-pocket medical expenses and lost wages, as well as any pain and suffering they may have endured as a result of their situation.
-Learn more about the association between Lipitor and diabetes by visiting Bernstein Liebhard LLP’s website.
+Find out more about the association between Lipitor and diabetes by visiting Bernstein Liebhard LLP’s website.
 To arrange for a free legal review, please call 800-511-5092.

 *archinte.jamanetwork.com/article.aspx?articleid=1108676, JAMA Internal Medicine, January 2012